Setting up an online activity means:

 You can use:

-If you’ve already recorded your activity or event, you’ll have a link to the recording.
+If you’ve already recorded your activity, you’ll have a link to the recording.

 You can send this to your network via email or on social media.